Fund Accounting 101

 - A fund balance is the sum of all previous changes for that fund.

 - A fund balance equals the net difference between a fund’s assets and liabilities.

 Not all of a fund balance may be available for budgeting or spending.
 Some part of it may be reserved to offset non-liquid assets such as inventories and accounts receivable or to offset encumbrances.

 Available Reserves = Fund Balance - Encumbrances and Reserves for Non-Liquid Assets

-Method of Finance is a fund group of accounts that are funded by appropriations and tuition (statutory and designated), as opposed to accounts that are funded by fees, income generated from sales & services, gifts, or grants.
-Method of Finance (also referred to as "Method") includes most State or Educational & General accounts and excludes income-generating accounts and Coordinating Board grants.
+Primary Fund Group is a fund group of accounts that are funded by appropriations and tuition (statutory and designated), as opposed to accounts that are funded by fees, income generated from sales & services, gifts, or grants.
+Primary Fund Group includes most State or Educational & General accounts and excludes income-generating accounts and Coordinating Board grants.

-Within Method of Finance is Texas State's Designated Method Fund 20000110yy.
-Method of Finance is the primary focus of the President's Cabinet and the Texas State University System Board of Regents.
-Decisions made for Method of Finance affect other funds and expenditures, including pay raises and benefits.
-Policy is more articulated for Method of Finance accounts than for others.
+Within Primary Fund Group is Texas State's Designated Method Fund 20000110yy.
+Primary Fund Group is the primary focus of the President's Cabinet and the Texas State University System Board of Regents.
+Decisions made for Primary Fund Group affect other funds and expenditures, including pay raises and benefits.
+Policy is more articulated for Primary Fund Group accounts than for others.